-As the leader of the Admiralty, Global Logistics and Transportation team, Sean works strategically with regional, national, and international clients to identify and minimize commercial and liability risks.
-In his broad litigation practice, Sean resolves a wide variety of disputes, and he provides litigation avoidance counseling to businesses across the globe, including cruise lines, chassis pool interests, customs brokers, domestic and international marine insurers, dredging companies, financial institutions, freight forwarders and other logistics providers, heavy equipment manufacturers, importers and exporters, marine towing companies, recreational boat manufacturers, shipowners and charterers, steamship lines, watersports businesses, yacht brokers, and other clients who rely on the intermodal supply chain.
+As the leader of the firm’s Admiralty and Ports Subsector, Sean works strategically with regional, national, and international clients to identify and minimize commercial and liability risks.
+In his broad litigation practice, Sean and his team provide litigation avoidance counseling and dispute resolution guidance to businesses across the globe, including cruise lines, customs brokers, domestic and international marine insurers, financial institutions, freight forwarders and other logistics providers, heavy equipment manufacturers, importers and exporters, intermodal chassis interests, marinas, marine towing companies, recreational boat manufacturers, shipowners and charterers, steamship lines, stevedoring companies, watersports businesses, yacht brokers, and other logistics and transportation clients who rely on the intermodal supply chain.

 In addition, Sean provides emergency response to transportation casualties, and he creatively advocates for his clients to cost-effectively resolve claims arising from personal injury or death, pollution incidents and toxic torts, maritime arrests and attachment proceedings, cargo damage and loss, recreational boating and trucking accidents, and other casualties.
 Sean and his team also draft and negotiate transportation agreements, handle marine finance transactions, and provide transportation regulatory guidance.